Wire EDM Manufacturing Process – How It Works and Applications

 • Wire EDM can also accommodate small production runs requiring tight tolerances, as is often the case in the aerospace and medical equipment industries.

-• Wire EDM is more cost-effective and time-efficient than other processes available.
+• Wire EDM machining is more cost-effective and time-efficient than other processes available.

 Wire EDM Services at Astro Machine Works